 The sound of water rushing, gurgling and dripping over stone fills the ears.
 This is a place of movement, colour and sound, our Celtic rainforest.

 Nestled into the southern slopes of the Fforest Fawr massif, west of Merthyr Tydfil, Waterfall Country is one of the most beautiful and popular parts of the Brecon Beacons National Park and the Fforest Fawr Geopark, with steep, tree-lined gorges and an abundance of tumbling water.

-Known in Welsh as Coed-y-Rhaeadr (Wood of the Water), Waterfall Country lies within the triangle formed by the villages of Hirwaun, Ystradfellte, and Pontneddfechan.
-Here, old red sandstone and a long belt of outcrop limestone have created a highly distinctive environment of wooded gorges, caves, swallow holes and waterfalls.
+Known in Welsh as Bro'r Sgydau, Waterfall Country lies within the triangle formed by the villages of Hirwaun, Ystradfellte, and Pontneddfechan.
+Here, layers of sandstone, shale and limestone have created a highly distinctive environment of wooded gorges, caves and waterfalls.

-The Rivers Mellte, Hepste, Pyrddin and Nedd-Fechan, tributaries of the River Neath, have their headwaters in the Fans, the old red sandstone mountains further north, and wind their way south through Waterfall Country via steep-sided, tree-lined gorges.
+The rivers Afon Mellte, Hepste, Pyrddin and Nedd-Fechan, tributaries of the River Neath, rise amongst the peaks of Fforest Fawr, the Old Red Sandstone mountains further north, and wind their way south through Waterfall Country via steep-sided, tree-lined gorges.

-The most famous waterfall is Sgwd-y-Eira, the Snow Waterfall, on the River Hepste, where a natural path leads right behind the curtain of water.
+The most famous waterfall is Sgwd-y-Eira - meaning 'fall of snow' - on the River Hepste, where a natural path leads right behind the curtain of water.